Updated: Feb 13

 Every class is different, be it online or face-to-face.
 What works for one class may go over like a lead balloon in another.
 Student feedback is essential to fine-tuning all of the tremendous work we put into tailoring our classes for online delivery.
 Student feedback comes in many forms.
 A student's silence is feedback, just as much as a student offering a specific suggestion.
 Be sure to explicitly ask for feedback regularly, and don't disregard passive feedback, such as level of engagement.
 Be transparent with your students about the fact that you are open to feedback and making adjustments to the course to ensure they receive the highest quality of instruction.

 Educators are some of the most resilient and creative people I know.
-These qualities are imperative to successfully navigating online course delivery for the first (or third, or fifth) time.
+These qualities are imperative to successfully navigating online course delivery for the first (or third, or tenth) time.
 The online classroom will never be the same as an in-person classroom.
 It's not supposed to be.
+And that's ok.
+Don't give up on online learning just because it was unexpectedly foisted upon you under the worst of circumstances.
+Try to keep an open mind, and keep working at it.
 By creatively leveraging the unique attributes of the online classroom, we can create a learning space that is great because of what it is, rather than in spite of what it isn't.